Consumer Protection Regulation

 • by bringing administrative complaints seeking cease-and-desist orders; or

 • through rulemaking at the direction of Congress.
-(In these cases, the statutes generally explicitly permit the use of streamlined notice-and-comment procedures.)

-By contrast, if the FTC seeks to conduct a consumer protection rulemaking on its own initiative, it must comply with the much more complex and time-consuming procedures (sometimes referred to as “Magnuson-Moss Rulemaking”).
-The high cost and delay of such procedures may deter the FTC from utilizing its general rulemaking authority to prevent harm to older Americans’ health, safety, and economic security.
+By contrast, if the FTC seeks to conduct a consumer protection rulemaking on its own initiative, it must comply with the much more complex and time-consuming procedures (sometimes referred to as Magnuson-Moss Rulemaking).
+The high cost and delay of such procedures may deter the FTC from utilizing its general rulemaking authority to prevent harm to older adults’ health, safety, and economic security.
 Instead, the FTC typically addresses these harms on a case-by-case basis, even for abusive practices that could be more effectively ended through rulemaking.

-In addition, state and local governments play an active role in protecting consumers.
-State laws on unfair and deceptive acts and practices are among the most effective tools in fighting consumer fraud and abuse.
-These statutes provide remedies for consumers, encourage merchants to resolve disputes fairly, and deter misconduct.
 State laws are similar to and complement federal laws in such areas as antitrust, unfair trade practices, and consumer health and safety.
 In many cases, state initiatives provide a model for needed improvements in federal regulation.
-Some local governments also employ tools to protect consumers, such as their licensing, taxing, or zoning authority.
+Some local governments also employ tools to protect consumers, such as their licensing, taxing, or zoning authorities.
 These tools allow local governments to provide oversight and respond to competition or consumer protection challenges on the ground.
 Local governments may also protect consumers through public education and outreach efforts.

-CONSUMER PROTECTION REGULATION: Policy
+CONSUMER PROTECTION LAWS AND REGULATIONS: Policy

-CONSUMER PROTECTION REGULATION: Policy
+CONSUMER PROTECTION LAWS AND REGULATIONS: Policy

-Federal, state, and local consumer laws and rulemaking
+Consumer laws and rulemaking

 State consumer protection laws should not exempt certain types of merchants, such as insurance companies and utilities.
 Violations should not be limited to situations in which the merchant acts with intent.